Skip to content

 • WordPress.org

-About this Blog: Food once was my stronghold, source of comfort, and solution for my problems.
+Food once was my stronghold, source of comfort, and solution for my problems.
 I learned that God is what I am hungry for and began to trust in Him.
-Eating right is enjoying a balance of both healthy and less nutritional foods.
-God is transforming my mind as described in Romans 12:2, so I “eat right” without following a diet.
+God is transforming my mind as described in Romans 12:2, so I eat healthier without following a diet.
 God has inspired me to tell my story in this blog.
 This blog is only possible as I rely on God for guidance and strength.
-I pray readers can trade a dead end relationship with food for deeper relationship with God.
+I pray readers can trade a dead-end relationship with food for deeper relationship with God.

 Contact information: